profSeeger/tp1025/README.md

-# tp1025
+# Tableau Public Workshop
-This repo provides files for the Tableau Public Workshops taught by Professor Seeger.
+This repo provides files for the October 2025 Tableau Public Workshop taught by Professor Seeger.